CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 <div class="well">
 <strong>Note:</strong>
 <p>
 The RM20 registration fee is refundable upon completion of both days of the bootcamp.
-If you have secured a seat (paid RM20 and received confirmation from us) but cannot attend, please let us know at least 2 days in advance.
+If you have secured a seat (paid RM20 and received confirmation from us) but cannot attend, please let us know at least 2 days in advance by March 26th, 11:59am.
 </p>

 <p>